 Using current WeWork rentals as a guide, you can rent up to 50 fixed desks in a shared office at it’s new Chancery Lane location from £450 per person per month, or choose a private office from between £504 to £842 per person.

 Rents per square foot are most expensive in the West End, namely St. James, Mayfair, Kensington and Chelsea.
 The cheapest areas are Clerkenwell, Silicon Roundabout, Waterloo, Southwark and Canary Wharf.

 Per square foot, serviced offices are more expensive than conventional office rentals, but it’s important to remember that serviced office rental price is fully inclusive of all bills, rates and essential services.
-For this reason, the UK Chartered Institute of Purchasing found that businesses can reduce costs by when they use a serviced office rather than a self-managed office rental.
+For this reason, the UK Chartered Institute of Purchasing found that businesses can reduce costs by up to 78% when they use a serviced office rather than a self-managed office rental.

 This is an office that’s fully equipped and ready to go from the day you move in.
 A management company handles the day-to-day running of the building including cleaning, security and sometimes manned reception services.
 It’s the most hassle-free way to rent office space in London, and it’s favoured by many startups and SMBs for this reason.
 All your rates and bills, including Wi-Fi and calls, are included in one easy-to-handle monthly rental payment.